kango2/Rsx_prot/README.md

 # Rsx_prot
-Protein interactome of the lncRNA RSX
+Protein interactome of the lncRNA RSX.

 Protein group files of ChIRP-MS for UV crosslinked, PFA crosslinked and uncrosslinked samples.
 R script to filter and get final list of interacting protiens.